-You’ve decided to move on from checks and wires and implement electronic payments.
+So, you're an accountant or bookkeeper and you’ve decided to move on from checks and wires and implement electronic payments for your clients.
 Congratulations!
-But now the real work of getting started begins.
-You’ll need to select an online payment provider, transition all of your processes, integrate your other software systems and tools… is it starting to feel overwhelming?
+But now the real work begins.
+You’ll need to select an online payment provider, transition all of your clients with their unique processes, integrate your other software systems and tools… is it starting to feel overwhelming?

 Fear not – we’ve outlined the steps you need to take to transition from traditional payment methods to online payments.
 Trust us; it’s actually very straightforward.

 Electronic payment methods include credit cards, debit cards, checks, ACH (Automated Clearing House), direct deposit, and more.
 Each method has its own pros and cons, so it's important to understand which one works best for your business.

 What's the difference between EFT, ACH and wire transfers?

 EFT stands for Electronic Funds Transfer.
 It is an electronic transfer of funds between two parties.
 The most common form of EFT is ACH (Automated Clearing House).
 ACH transfers are used when transferring large amounts of money.
 They are usually done electronically, but they can be done manually too.
 Wire transfers are sent via wire transfer.
 These are typically used when sending small amounts of money.

 Why should your clients switch from checks and wires to electronic payments?

 The most important reason to transition your clients to electronic payments is security.
 When you send checks or wires, you expose yourself to risk of fraud.
 The more people who use checks or wires, the greater the chance of fraud occurring.
 When you switch to electronic payments, you eliminate this risk.
 Your client will never receive a check or wire payment, so they won't be exposed to fraud.